 Double click on any Error Bar inside the graph.
 It will open the Format Error Bars Task Pane with many options to customize Error Bar.
 You can Change the color, Direction, End Style and much more.
 So, Now we have learned about how to add Error Bars with Standard Deviation in Graph with some tips!

 The direction of the error bars depends on the type of chart you’re using.
 Scatter charts can show both horizontal and vertical error bars.
-You can remove either of these error bars by selecting them, and then pressing Delete.
+You can remove either of these error bars by selecting them, and then be pressing Delete.

 The ease with which our tutorials provide students with all the necessary information enables our students to efficiently and effectively get the most out of Excel, the world’s most popular software for any kind of business.